posativ/acrylamid/docs/static-search.rst

 single keyword a single time and maybe with a refinement afterwards.
 The user does not need to load the whole site index just to query for "python" or "python project".
-With (compressed) suffix trees, it is possible to split the index to one-character prefixes.
-In the example, `p` for `python` and fortunately even for `project`.
-Acrylamid can construct in :math:`O(n \log n)` for a constant size alphabet.
+With (compressed) suffix trees, it is possible to split the index into one-character prefixes; in the example, `p` for `python` and fortunately even for `project`.
+Acrylamid can construct a CST in :math:`O(n \log n)` for a constant size alphabet.
 The alphabet use 26 lowercase ascii characters and a tree for everything else, hence :math:`O(\frac{1}{27} n \log n)` space efficiency per sub tree.
-In practice (due tree compression) this is more space-efficient than a global index (42k versus 375k in average for 170 posts).
+In practice (due tree compression and repitive language) this is more space-efficient than a global index (42k versus 375k in average for 170 posts).

 Like Sphinx_ the index only links to the article containing the keyword and does not provide any context.
 Hence, the search view renders a plain text